Volunteer Management: The Complete Guide for Nonprofits (2026)

 Developing a Volunteer Management Strategy

 Your volunteer management strategy needs to address four different stakeholders: the individual volunteers, the volunteer program as a whole, your organization, and your community.
-As such, your volunteer management strategy should be comprehensive and multi-faceted.
+As such, your volunteer management strategy should be comprehensive and multifaceted.

 As you develop a volunteer management strategy, consider the following factors: